TV advertisements by country: Australia

 Similar to the European Union, advertising on Australian commercial television is restricted to a certain amount in a 24-hour period, but there are no restrictions on how much advertising may appear in any particular hour.
 Australian television has one of the highest proportions of advertising content in the world.
 Currently, in nighttime on Seven and Nine's primary networks there can be 686 minutes or more of heavy advertising (inc. local news updates) per day.
 During live sports broadcasts, individual commercial breaks last for 30 seconds instead of 3–5 minutes.
 Furthermore, product advertisements with informational content are labeled "public service announcements" and not included in the time restrictions; similarly with sponsorship announcements, and station identifications.
 Consequently, there may be less than 40 minutes of actual programme time per hour.
 Foreign, all television programmes and films are noticeably cut, re-edited for digital channels; comedy shows often return from an ad break into laughter, for instance.
 Australia is also one of the few countries in the world where advertisements may appear prior to, and over the top of, the closing credits of a programme.

 There are some restrictions on television advertising in Australia, such as a complete ban on advertising for cigarettes, as well as advertising during programmes intended for young children.
 The ABC, the nation's public broadcaster, broadcasts no external advertisements, but between programmes will broadcast promotions for itself, its own programmes and merchandise, although this is restricted to approximately five minutes per hour.
 SBS had similar restrictions on advertising until 2005 when it began airing external advertisements between programmes, and subsequently, during programmes, like the commercial networks, although remain limited to 5 minutes per hour with the first advertisement being half-hourly news updates.
 Back in 1978, major commercial networks had the longest ever ad break run with the record 353 minutes of advertising.

 New Zealand

 All major New Zealand television networks, both state-owned and private, screen advertisements.
 Adverts on average taking up 14 minutes of each hour; there are usually two advert breaks in a half-hour programme, and four advert breaks in an hour-long programme.

 Television advertising began in New Zealand in April 1961, ten months after the first official television broadcast, and was initially allowed only on Tuesdays, Thursdays and Saturdays.
 Today, television adverts are only prohibited on holidays like Christmas Day, Good Friday and Easter Sunday, and between 6:00 am and midday on Sundays and Anzac Day.
+The Broadcasting Standards Authority can also prohibit advertisements on a channel for up to 24 hours as a penalty for serious breaches of broadcasting standards, although this penalty has only been imposed once (on TV3 for 2.5 hours in October 1999).
 The Advertising Standards Authority is responsible for advertisement compliance, and deals with advertisement complaints (except for election advertising, in which the Broadcasting Standards Authority is responsible).